 The rise and resurgence of real bread has seen an increase in demand for multi-skilled artisan bakers.
 The advanced diploma in baking provides students with a thorough understanding of the bread making process.
-Through constant hands-on, professional training students learn about the ingredients, production methods and baking techniques required to produce a wide repertoire of breads and pastries.
+Through constant hands-on, professional training learn about the ingredients, production methods and baking techniques required to produce a wide repertoire of breads and pastries.
 Taught in a professional, working bakery, the programme positions graduates with the skills needed to work in the industry.

 The School of Artisan Food offers the UK’s first advanced diploma qualification in artisan food production.